 Students may request Honors Contract approval by following the guidelines given below.

 - The student must co-write the Honors Contract with the instructor of the course to provide for an enriched or accelerated experience.

-The student must submit the Honors Contract application (signed by the instructor), the regular course syllabus, and the specifics of the Honors Contract work in essay form (300-500 words), to the Honors College for approval.
+- The student must submit the online Honors Contract application (electronically signed by the instructor), and the specifics of the Honors Contract work to the Honors College for approval.

-Students will be notified via email if their Honors Contract request has not been approved by the dean.
+- Students will be notified via email if their Honors Contract request hasbeen approved by the Dean.